 Tips for eating in Buenos Aires

-- You may also see a cubierto charge on your bill.
+You may also see a cubierto charge on your bill.
 This covers the bread, cutlery and placements on the table.
 In some cases, it may even cover a glass of sparkling wine.
 This charge goes to the restaurant, not to the staff.
+It’s not a tip.

 If you want to attempt some Spanish when ordering at a restaurant in Buenos Aires, here are a few phrases to get you started.

 To ask for a table when you enter a restaurant, say “Una mesa para dos, por favor.”
-Change the number depending on how many people are with you (uno, dos, tres, quatro etc).
+Change the number depending on how many people in your group (uno, dos, tres, quatro etc).

 The first thing you’ll do in a restaurant in Buenos Aires is order drinks.
-The server will ask you something like “Qué van a tomar?” which means what would you like to drink.
+The server will ask you something like “Qué van a tomar?” which loosely translates as “what would you like to drink?”
 Depending on where you are and what time of day it is, you may ask for:

 - “Un vaso de agua” – a glass of water